Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 And I think there's an analogy.

-You know, for a very small amount of people can afford those nice clothes.
+Only certain people can afford for a very small amount of people can afford those nice clothes.

-Well, but there's still humans at the top who are the best at what they do.
+Well, but there's still humans at the top who are the best at what they do, and they're using probably the most human types of skills to make those clothes.

-And I think if you expand that to an entire economy, what the promise of AI is actually that over time humans are actually doing higher and higher values of work.
+And I think if you expand that to an entire economy, what the promise of AI is actually that over time, humans are actually doing higher and higher values of work.

 Not that fewer and fewer humans are working or that there's fewer and fewer humans, but that actually humans are more flourishing than before.